 Mitral valve replacement is done by open-heart surgery to treat heart valve problems such as mitral valve regurgitation or mitral valve stenosis.
 Depending on the cause of your condition and how severe it is, your doctor may recommend this surgery.
 Details about risks and benefits of this surgery in this resource.

 Aortic valve regurgitation is a heart disease caused when your heart valve does not close properly allowing backflow of blood.
 Symptoms include chest pain, a rapid heart beat and fatigue.
 Medication or surgery are treatment options.

 The cause of tinnitus is not known and few treatments have been proven to work.
 Some research shows that cognitive behavioral therapy (CBT) could help.
 This treatment helps you deal with distress caused by the condition.

-Antiphospholipid syndrome is an immune disorder affecting the blood cells which can cause blood clots.
+Antiphospholipid syndrome is an immune disorder that can cause blood clots.
 Medicines such as anticoagulants (blood thinners) are often prescribed for this condition.
 Details about symptoms and treatment in this resource.

 DMARDs are used to treat rheumatoid arthritis.
 They work to decrease pain and inflammation and keep the joint working.
 They can take weeks or months to provide relief.
 This resource provides details about this medicine.